msokalski/delabella/README.md

 ```

-## On the go progress information on all lengthy functions
+## On the go progress information for all lengthy functions

 ![terminal](images/terminal.gif)